Phantom65536/RenAIssance-Test/readme.md

 The choice of OCR tool depends on the document type and processing requirements:
 - **Tesseract** remains a robust solution when images are preprocessed correctly and the document layout is standard.
 - **EasyOCR** offers ease-of-use and good performance on cleaner documents but may falter on noisy inputs.
+- **TrOCR:** and **DONUT:** require extensive fine-tuning to capture the nuances of 17th-century Spanish fonts, especailly with synthetic data and image augmentation.
 - **Google Gemini LLM** stands out for challenging documents, thanks to its sophisticated reasoning capabilities and multimodal processing—even though it requires slightly more computational resources.

 While all three methods have strengths, Gemini’s significant accuracy improvements position it as the future of OCR in contexts where document integrity and nuanced understanding are critical.